Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Mathematical modelling of Basal Ganglia Neurons

 In the model, the STN plays a key role as DBS is applied there to treat Parkinsons's disease.
-The dynamics of each STN neuron are governed by a Hodgkin Huxley current balance equation for the membrane potential \cite{Ter02,Bev99}:
+The dynamics of each STN, GPe and GPi neuron are governed by a Hodgkin Huxley formalism and the current balance equation for the membrane potential reads\cite{Ter02,Bev99,Popo19}: